Sahaj08/Sahaj08/README.md

 </div>
 <div align="center"<a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=pp+mori&weight=600&size=30&duration=2000&pause=1000&center=true&vCenter=true&width=435&lines=HELLO%2C+I+AM+SAHAJ;WELCOME+TO+MY+PROFILE" alt="Typing SVG" /></a></div>
 <a href="https://www.youtube.com/watch?v=dQw4w9WgXcQ"><img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"></a> <br>
 <p> Welcome!
-I'm Sahaj, a developer in making from India, I'm passionate about development and am constantly improving my skills through learning and collaborating with others. </p>
+I'm Sahaj, a software developer in making from India, I'm passionate about development and am constantly improving my skills through learning and collaborating with others. </p>
 <br>
  <p> In this README, you'll find some information about me and my areas of expertise.
 I anticipate that after reading this, you'll know more about me and the skills I bring to the table as a developer. </p> <br>
 <p> Browse through my repositories and contributions at your leisure, and don't hesitate to reach out if you have any questions or are interested in collaborating on a project. </p>